Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

             ```

 The .no-gutters class gives a greater gallery feel by removing any spacing between the images on all screen layouts.
 The images themselves use the .w-100 class to automatically resize and fit the width of their parent column div.

+The same code is used for the galleries on other pages, except that the no-gutters class is not applied, as I want space to appear between images when advertising products.

 6. Contact forms are consistent with their layout across the site and exist on the Shop, Tutoring, Fitness and Contact pages.
 Certain elements are introduced or removed to fit the user's needs.
 Each contact form is in a parent container of a fixed width of 70% so that it does not occupy too much of the screen and increase the difficulty of reading it.
 All input elements have required attributes so an incomplete form cannot be submitted.
 All forms contain fname, lname and email fields, and are housed by a `<div>` element using the .contact-form class.
 Here is an example: